YosysHQ/apicula/readme.md

 The format of these other files is unknown, you're on your own here.
 I could only offer you some vague pointers based on experience from the other two files.

-For a description of the file format, [see the documentation](doc/filestructure.md).
+For a description of the known file format, [see the documentation](doc/filestructure.md).

 The parser for the `.fse` format is fairly robust and complete, but vendor software updates sometimes add new file and table types.
 The main thing lacking here is a better understanding of the meaning of all these tables.
 Part of this can be done with [fuzzing](#fuzzing), but another large part is just looking at the data for patterns and correlations.
 For example, some numbers might be indices into other tables, wire IDs, fuse IDs, or encoded X/Y positions.